heartcombo/simple_form/README.md

 ```

 You can also use the `defaults` key as you would do with labels, hints and placeholders.
 It is
-important to notice that **SimpleForm** will only do the lookup for options if you give a collection
+important to notice that **Simple Form** will only do the lookup for options if you give a collection
 composed of symbols only.
 This is to avoid constant lookups to I18n.

 It's also possible to translate buttons, using Rails' built-in I18n support: